sammigachuhi/my_django/docs/13-adding-images.md

 ```

 The `models.FileField` is responsible for enabling upload of files in your Django app.
 The `upload_to` parameter provides a way of setting up the upload directory and file name.
 We have beautified it in that it will also show the year-month-day as part of the path of the uploaded file.
-We set `blank` to `True` so that it's possible for the field to be left as blank without raising errors.
+We set `blank` to `True` so that it's possible for one fill and save the questionnaire without uploading an image.

 ## Updating `settings.py` for images